Stockton Town F.C.

-The club are notable for reaching the Final of the FA Vase in the 2017–18 season, where they finished as runners-up, after being defeated 1–0 by champions Thatcham Town.
+The club are notable for reaching the final of the FA Vase in the 2017–18 season, where they finished as runners-up, after being defeated 1–0 by champions Thatcham Town.
 Their previous success includes four consecutive Wearside Football League titles between 2012 and 2016, two consecutive Wearside League Cup titles between 2014 and 2016, two consecutive Monkwearmouth Charity Cup titles between 2014 and 2016, as well as winning the Shipowners Charity Cup in the 2014–15 season.

 Their club badge, which includes their motto, "Fortitudo et Spes" (Latin for "Strength and Hope"), is navy and yellow, representing their traditional colours.
 The historic club nickname, "the Anchors", is taken from the Stockton coat of arms, representing the town's shipbuilding history during the seventeenth and eighteenth centuries.

 History

 The club was initially formed in 1979 as Hartburn Juniors, entering a 5-a-side league in Middlesbrough to give youngsters an opportunity to play organised football.
 The club changed to their name to Stockton Town in 2003.

 For the 2009–10 season, a senior team was entered into the Teesside League Division Two and finished in fourth place in their first season.
 In the summer of 2010, the club applied for membership to the Wearside League and were accepted for the 2010–11 season where they finished in tenth place.
 In the 2011–12 season, the club finished third in the league and lost in the final of the League Cup.

 The club won their first league title in the 2012–13 season, and repeated the feat in their following league campaign, finishing the season with a league record of 104 points.
-At the end of the 2014–15 season, the club applied for qualification to the Northern League Division Two.
+At the end of the 2014–15 season, the club applied for qualification for the Northern League Division Two.
 However, despite winning the league title for a third time, their application was withdrawn due to legal issues.

 In the 2015–16 season, the club won their fourth consecutive league title to gain promotion to Northern League.
 The following season, the club played their first ever FA Vase tie, beating Eccleshill United 2–0, before gaining their most famous victory to date, beating four-time winners, Whitley Bay, 2–0 in the next round.
 On 15 April, the club won 2–1 at Team Northumbria, to clinch the Division Two title and gain promotion to the Northern Football League Division One.

 In only their second ever Northern League campaign, Stockton reached the final of the 2017–18 FA Vase.
 They played Thatcham Town of the Hellenic League.
 The final, played at Wembley Stadium, took place on 20 May, with Stockton narrowly losing by 1–0.
 Furthermore, that season's semi-final against Marske United, taking place on home turf and resulting in a 2–0 victory in Stockton's favour, saw the ground record broken, with an attendance of 3,300 (1,800 of Stockton).